- Pyridoxic acid

 In animal models, an excess-pyridoxine diet actively influenced cell-mediated immunity via enhanced IFN-γ production and Th1-polarization (34).
 In several cancer cell lines, B6 contributed to increased p21 gene expression via p53 activation (4).
 Proposed mechanisms for an inverse relationship of B6 intake and serum PLP with cancer risk include: 1) its participation in one-carbon metabolism that is essential for DNA synthesis, repair, and methylation; 2) the high uracil and chromosome breaks caused by B6 deficiency which may interfere with these processes leading to aberrant gene expression, DNA instability, and eventual disease; and 3) possible cancer-suppression effects through reductions in cell proliferation, angiogenesis, oxidative stress, inflammation, and nitric oxide synthesis (16) (21).

 At the same time, because PLP is the metabolically active form of B6, it is thought to be responsible for instances of vitamin B6 toxicity (29).
 High circulating pyridoxine levels may have direct toxic effects on peripheral sensory ganglia neurons in the lower blood–nerve barrier, whereas the blood–brain barrier protects neurons in those regions from higher levels (35).
 The negative impact of B6 upon levels of other B vitamins appears to be dose-dependent and occur with chronic exposure (29).

 High concentrations of vitamin B6 may result in severe peripheral sensory neuropathies and ataxia.
 Toxicities have reversed following discontinuation in some instances (37), but some case reports of neurotoxicity have not been reversible (29) (52).

-Irreversible sensory ataxia in octogenarians: Three elderly patients in their eighties presented with sensory ataxia (lack of voluntary coordination of muscle movements) and signs of polyneuropathy (damage or disease affecting peripheral nerves) for 3–8 months.
+Irreversible sensory ataxia in octogenarians: Three elderly patients presented with lack of voluntary muscle coordination and polyneuropathy for 3–8 months.
 Pyridoxine 600 mg daily was consumed for 3–10 years in a B1-6-12-combination tablet.
 B6 blood levels were markedly elevated at 66–104x ULN.
 After 2 years of vitamin discontinuation, the patients showed no significant improvement in either neuropathy or gait, and no other likely cause for neuropathy in these patients could be identified (29).